When Access Disappears

 Afterward

-She sat on the edge of the table, staring at the floor like she didn’t trust it anymore.
-I offered my hand.
-She took it.
+She sat on the edge of the table, staring at the floor as if she didn’t trust it anymore.
+I offered my hand, and she took it.

-Outside, I opened the car door, helped her in—slow and careful.
+Outside, I opened the car door and helped her in—slow, deliberate.

 Just as I was about to close it, she said my name.
-Her voice was hoarse.
-Her eyes were full—but not unreadable.
+Her voice was hoarse, and her eyes were full—but not unreadable.
 Not to me.

 Author’s Note: